(Bio)politics, Knowledge and Borders in Global Drug Policy

 About the book

 The book delves into the intersection of biopolitics and global drug policy.
 It uses the lens of continental social theory to critically examine the existing drug control regimes.
-The authors aim to provide an empirically detailed analysis and focus on how these policies intersect with issues like democracy, authoritarianism, the role of scientific evidence, and the effects on marginalized communities like migrants.
+The authors aim to provide an empirically detailed analysis and focus on how these policies intersect with issues like democracy, authoritarianism, the role of scientific evidence, and the effects on communities.

 The authors explore how drug control policies often lead to states of exception that are in tension with democratic principles.
 They use the Czech Republic as a case study to illustrate the evolution of drug policy and its relation to democracy and authoritarianism.
 Moreover, the book questions what counts as legitimate “knowledge” in the formulation of drug policies.
 It argues that so-called “evidence-based” approaches often perpetuate coercive and punitive measures rather than challenging them.